Sticky space

 1. Respect their time by requesting an appointment.
 This will also give you more time to make your case.

 2. Show up prepared.
-Before the meeting, write down the things that you plan to discuss and have your notepad ready to take notes.
-Principals are busy, so you’ll need to make wise use of your time.
+Before the meeting, write down what you plan to discuss and have your notepad ready to take notes.
+Principals are busy, so you'll need to use your time wisely.

 3. Dress for success.
 Make a strong impression by dressing professionally.

-With the help of parents and principals alike, there are useful resource tips available that can facilitate a good working relationship with your principal; thus better bridging the gap between home and school.
-The ultimate goal of your fundraiser should be to implement programs or have events that will enrich the learning experiences of the students.
+With the help of parents and principals alike, there are helpful resource tips available that can facilitate a good working relationship with your principal, thus better bridging the gap between home and school.
+The ultimate goal of your fundraiser should be to implement programs or have events that will enrich the student's learning experiences.

 2. Gain Principal Involvement

-You should always tie their involvement into a way to increased sales.
-For example, you can make an ultimatum to the students that if the school reaches its goal, the principal will agree to do something in return.
+You should always tie their involvement into a way to increase sales.
+For example, you can request the students that if the school reaches its goal, the principal will agree to do something in return.
 Here are some suggestions:

 • Tape them to the wall